FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 This preference page will allow you to choose various installation options such as preferred plug-in formats for your system.
 Choosing your format and returning to the main page by pressing the OK button will show all your install options for software and plugins based on the desired formats chosen.

 If you would like to be closer to the most current development cycles of the software, you can enable the Beta Versions option.
 This will give you access to a special set of software installers from the pull down menus on the main FLUX:: Center page.
 Beta versions are the new builds that are still under development but may contain useful bug fixes and new features.
 If you find that a beta version is not stable enough for you, then you can always roll back to a stable release version at any time through the FLUX:: Center installers.
-Note that these versions starts with a "B" where official releases start with a "V".
+Note that these versions starts with a <code>B</code> where official releases start with a <code>V</code>.